 Game of Thrones season 7 has slated to start in Australia in 2017, but when is the first episode?
 WHEN?!

-UPDATE 10/3/2017: WE HAVE A RELEASE DATE, YOU GUYS!
+UPDATE 10/3/2017: WE HAVE A RELEASE DATE!
 Game of Thrones revealed the date via a bizarre live stream involving a giant block of ice and flame throwers.

 It’s slated for July 16 in Australia at approximately 11am so put that in your diary now!